-- Tenure and promotion be granted.

-- Tenure and promotion not be granted.

-- Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
+- Tenure be granted. - Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once).